 To create this pattern, string the laces vertically near the forefoot, and then cross them as normal at the top.
 Depending on your foot size, you may need to try a couple of variations to find a good balance between looseness and stability.
 The shoe can feel less secure if you allow it to remain more open than it needs to be.

 If you feel your foot move forward and backward in your shoe, and never quite find a solid sticking point, then this lacing pattern works wonders (I say this from personal experience).
-Also known as “lock lacing”, it will help secure your heel, which translates to less overall foot slippage.
+Also known as “Lock Lacing” or “Loop Lacing”, it will help secure your heel, which translates to less overall foot slippage.

-“Midfoot lock lacing” is ideal for those who have a shallow instep (flat feet).
+“Midfoot Lock Lacing” or “Loop Lacing” is ideal for those who need additional stability in the middle of the shoe.
 Essentially, it will create natural support through the instep by pulling the middle of the shoe in and up.
 An added benefit is reduced lateral shoe movement.
-Even if you do not have flat feel, this method can be applied in sports that require a great deal of side-to-side motion (like tennis).
+This method can be applied in sports that require a great deal of side-to-side motion (like tennis).

 Many lacing patterns can be combined to create a better-fitting shoe based off of your individual requirements.
-The most common combination, however, is that of the two “lock lacing” techniques mentioned above (one for the heel, and the other for the midfoot).
+The most common combination, however, is that of the two “Lock Lacing” or “Loop Lacing” techniques mentioned above (one for the heel, and the other for the midfoot).
 This marriage is perfect when your shoe feels too big.
 You will receive the same benefits as above, so expect a more secure heel, and greater support in the midfoot.
 This lacing pattern is also popular in sports that require a lot of lateral movement.

 If you ever wind up with black toenails or general toe pain following a workout, training session, or match, then try out this lacing technique.
 The single diagonal thread works to lift the top/front of your shoe off of your toes.
 This reduces friction, and helps to prevent your toes from sliding forward.
 Depending on your needs, the diagonal thread can target the inside or outside of your shoe to provide relief for your big toe or smaller toes, respectively.